guidoism/escape/inspiration/jonesforth.md

         LITERAL STRINGS ----------------------------------------------------------------------

-        LITSTRING is a primitive used to implement the ." and S" operators (which are written in FORTH).
+        LITSTRING is a primitive used to implement the ." and S" operators (which are written in Forth).
 See the definition of those operators later.

         TELL just prints a string.
 It's more efficient to define this in assembly because we can make it a single Linux syscall.